Agile translation: how we manage 175+ new translation orders a day for a single client

 LAH and TSG teams knew that effective communication and simplicity were the key to their success.
 Both teams sat down to draft a plan together.

 First, we focused on effective communication between PM teams.

 Email communication tends to get messy, right?

-That’s why we decided to use Trello and Slack instead.
-We use Trello as a project management tool, and Slack as the main channel of communication between TSG and the LAH project management team.
+That’s why we decided to use Jira and Slack instead.
+We use Jira as a project management tool, and Slack as the main channel of communication between TSG and the LAH project management team.

 We also tackled communication with linguists.

 Given the number of assignments and languages, we face a constant inflow of questions.
 We decided to cut out the middleman and let the linguists address their questions directly to TSG.